SaverioNapolitano/swift-core/Sources/arrays/README.md

 ---

-**[BubbleSort.swift]** Write two methods for ordering an int[].
-The only difference between the two methods is that the first one orders the original int[] directly and returns void, while the second one returns a sorted COPY of the original int[] (you can use the Bubble Sort algorithm).
+**[BubbleSort.swift]** Write two methods for ordering an [Int].
+The only difference between the two methods is that the first one orders the original [Int] directly and returns void, while the second one returns a sorted COPY of the original [Int], (you can use the Bubble Sort algorithm).

 Examples: